VonHeikemen/lsp-zero.nvim/doc/md/getting-started.md

 * Diagnostic messages are shown in a floating window.
 * Setup some keybindings related to LSP actions, things like go to definition or rename variable.

+### minimal

+It enables the automatic setup of language servers and the configuration of diagnostics.
+It doesn't create keybindings for LSP.
+It doesn't handle the setup for nvim-cmp.

 ### lsp-compe

 Is the same as the [recommended](#recommended) except that it assumes you want full control over the configuration for nvim-cmp.
 It'll provide the "client capabilities" config to the languages server but the rest of the config is controlled by the user.